Council

 Council Member

 Jon joined Council in 2016.
-He is vice Chair of Technical Steering Group.
-He is a member of the Somerset & Dorset Branch Committee.
+He is Chair of Technical Steering Group, and also a member of the Somerset & Dorset Branch Committee.
 Jon became a member of the Association in 2005 and was appointed a Fellow in 2016.
 He is also a Fellow member of the AAT and holds the ACCA CAT qualification.
-Jon is an Accounting and Tax Senior with a firm in Dorset.
+Jon is a Tax Manager with a Dorset firm.

 Council Member